Lawa Antino Airstrip

 Lawa Antino Airstrip (ICAO: SMAN) is an airstrip serving the gold mining concessions near the town of Benzdorp in Suriname.
 The runway is 9 km southwest of the town.

 Charters and destinations

-Charter Airlines serving this airport are:
+Charter airlines serving this airport are:

 Notable disasters

-On April 3, 2008, an airplane operated by Blue Wing Airlines crashed upon landing at the Lawa Antino Airport near Benzdorp in which 19 people in total (2 crew, 17 passengers) were killed.
+On April 3, 2008, an Antonov AN-28 airplane (PZ-TSO) operated by Blue Wing Airlines crashed upon landing at the Lawa Antino Airport near Benzdorp in which 19 people in total (2 crew, 17 passengers) were killed.
 The Lawa Antino airport is 5.6 mi west of Benzdorp.